-- Lock Replacement: Offers free lock replacement for lost keys.
+- Lock Replacement: Offers free lock replacement services for lost keys.

-- Glass Repair: Provides free repair for damaged glass (does not cover replacements).
+- Glass Repair: Provides free repair services for damaged glass, but it does not cover replacements.

 - Air Bag Repair: Fixes a deployed air bag for free.

-- Wage Reimbursement & Bail Bonds: Provides reimbursement of any lost wages if you have to appear in court and provides $1,000 for bail bonds.
+- Wage Reimbursement & Bail Bonds: Provides reimbursement of lost wages if you have to appear in court, along with $1,000 for bail bonds.

-- Depreciation Protection: Protects your new vehicle from depreciation if it is completely totaled in an accident within the first year of ownership.
-This benefit is not available in all states.
+- Depreciation Protection: Protects a new vehicle from depreciation if it is completely totaled in an accident within the first year of ownership.
+Not available in all states.

-Amica Insurance does not provide ridesharing or commercial auto coverage.
-However, Amica does offer insurance policies for boats and motorcycles.
+While Amica does not offer special ridesharing or commercial auto insurance coverage, the company does offer insurance policies for boats and motorcycles.

 Amica Insurance Discounts